New Zealand prime minister Jacinda Ardern announces shock resignation

 Labour Party politician became world’s youngest female head of government at age of 37 when she was elected prime minister in 2017

-New Zealand prime minister Jacinda Ardern has sent a jolt around the world by annoucning she will not not seek reelection.
+New Zealand prime minister Jacinda Ardern has sent a jolt around the world by announcing she will not not seek re-election.

-In news that reverberated all the way from Wellington, to many parts around the globe, the Labour Party premier said in an emotional and tearful address that she planned to stand down next month, saying she was too tired to seek a third term.
+The Labour Party premier said in an emotional and tearful address that she planned to stand down next month, saying she was too tired to seek a third term.

-“I no longer have enough in the tank,” said the 42-year-old, who had secured a reputation internationally for a no nonsense approach to politics and leading the country.
+“I no longer have enough in the tank,” said the 42-year-old, who had secured a reputation internationally for a no nonsense approach to politics and leading her country.

+Recently she was caught on a hot mic, calling a rival an “arrogant p***”.
+The pair agreed to see the funny side of it, and auctioned a signed recording of the comments for charity.

 Ms Ardern became the world’s youngest female head of government when she was elected prime minister in 2017, aged 37, and said she had taken time last summer to ponder her future.